Flash floods hits New Mexico mountain town, leaving at least 3 dead

 Kaitlyn Carpenter, a Ruidoso resident whose art studio was destroyed in flooding last year, told The Associated Press she had been riding her motorcycle through town on Tuesday afternoon when the storm intensified.
 Seeking shelter, she joined dozens of others at the riverside Downshift Brewing Company.

-She began filming debris surging down the Rio Ruidoso when she spotted a house floating by that she recognized belonged, the family of one of her closest friends.
+She began filming debris surging down the Rio Ruidoso when she spotted a house floating by that she recognized belonged to the family of one of her closest friends.

 “I’ve been in that house and have memories in that house, so seeing it come down the river was just pretty heartbreaking,” Carpenter told the AP.
 “I just couldn’t believe it.”
 Her friend’s family was not in the house and is safe, she said.